mbernste/mbernste.github.io/_posts/2021-10-14-inverse_matrices.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_inverse.png" alt="drawing" width="500"/></center>

 Thus, since matrix multiplication encodes a composition of the matrices' linear transformations, it follows that a matrix multiplied by its inverse yields the identity matrix $\boldsymbol{I}$, which characterizes the linear transformation that maps vectors back to themselves.
-This observation allows us to rigorously define the inverse of a matrix $\boldsymbol{A}$ as the matrix that when multiplied by $\boldsymbol{A}^{-1}$ yields the identity matrix.

 **2. A singular matrix collapses vectors into a lower-dimensional subspace**